Bald eagle: Diet and feeding

 The bald eagle is an opportunistic carnivore with the capacity to consume a great variety of prey.
-Fish often comprise most of the eagle's diet throughout their range.
+Fish comprise most of the eagle's diet throughout their range.
 In 20 food habit studies across the species' range, fish comprised 56% of the diet of nesting eagles, birds 28%, mammals 14% and other prey 2%.
-More than 400 species are known to be included in the bald eagle's prey spectrum, far more than its ecological equivalent in the Old World, the white-tailed eagle, is known to take.
-Despite its considerably lower population, the bald eagle may come in second amongst all North American accipitrids, slightly behind only the red-tailed hawk, in number of prey species recorded.
+More than 400 species are in the bald eagle's prey spectrum, far more than its ecological equivalent in the Old World, the white-tailed eagle, is known to take.
+Despite its considerably lower population, the bald eagle may come in second amongst all North American accipitrids, slightly behind the red-tailed hawk in its number of prey species.